-The decision maker (the Minister for Agriculture, Drought and Emergency Management, or his delegate) decides which applications are successful.
+The decision maker Minister of Agriculture and Northern Australia decides which applications are successful.

 We notify you of the outcome

 We advise you of the outcome of your application.
 We may not notify unsuccessful applicants until grant agreements have been executed with successful applicants.